phug-php/website/doc/en/installation.md

 ]
 ```

-`Phug::display` take a template string as first argument and variables values
+`Phug::display` take a template string as first argument, variables values
-as second optional argument, and a third optional argument allow you to specify
+as second optional argument  and a third optional argument allow you to specify
 options (see [Options chapter](#options)).

 You can use `Phug::displayFile` to display a template file: